FirmwGuy/CEP/docs/L0_KERNEL/topics/E3-EPISODIC-ENGINE.md

 **Q: Can read-only episodes mutate state at the end?**
 They can queue intents (e.g., stage a transaction) for commit on the next beat, but mutation helpers stay guarded.
 Use a dedicated RW episode (with leases) for mutators; RO slices exist to analyse state, stream data, or schedule follow-on work.

+**Q: How do RW leases interact with descendants?**
+Call `cep_ep_request_lease()` with `include_descendants=true` when you need the whole subtree.
+The kernel normalises the supplied `cep_cell_path`, bears store/data locks on the lease root, and lets the owning episode mutate descendants while other contexts see the lock and return `false`.
+Remember to release the lease (or close the episode) so the lock vanishes before the next owner arrives.

 **Q: How do I trigger cancellation from tooling?**
 Grab the episode’s OID (or the executor ticket) and call `cep_ep_cancel()` or `cep_ep_cancel_ticket()`.
 The slice notices via `cep_ep_check_cancel()` and cleans up before returning; the OPS dossier records `ist:cxl`/`sts:cxl`.